codeRiftel/jonson/README.md

-# Verbose JSON Parser
+# jonson
-VJP is a JSON parser and generator which heavily relies on type system.
+jonson is a JSON parser and generator which heavily relies on type system.
 **NOTE:** this package depends on [Option](https://github.com/codeRiftel/option).

 ## Less verbose option